Here’s to Your Health! The Benefits of Drinking Wine

 After a long, stressful week at the office, sometimes a nice glass of wine is the quickest way to unwind, relax, and begin enjoying the weekend.
 We pour ourselves a glass for a number of occasions and reasons, but did you know drinking a glass of red wine can also have a positive impact on your health as well?

-Because of its antioxidant compounds, studies have shown that small, regular amounts of red wine promotes heart health by increasing blood flow and reducing blood clots.
+Because of its antioxidant compounds, studies have shown that small, regular amounts of red wine promote heart health by increasing blood flow and reducing blood clots.
 Additionally, wine is classified as a mild tranquilizer, lowering tension and anxiety and supporting relaxation.
 Reservatrol also has been shown to reduce an individual’s risk for certain cancers such as thyroid cancer.

-Before you run to the store and buy a bottle just for you, keep in mind that consuming more than one serving of wine a day will counteract the benefits and may actually cause much more harm then good.
+Before you run to the store and buy a bottle just for you, keep in mind that consuming more than one serving of wine a day will counteract the benefits and may actually cause much more harm than good.
 Men should drink no more than 10oz of wine a day, and a serving of wine for women amounts to around 5oz.
 Finally, if you stay away from alcohol, you can get reservatrol from food items like grapes (no surprise there), blueberries and peanuts.
 Cheers!